Brighton & Hove Philharmonic Society

 The 77th Annual General Meeting of the Society took place on Sunday 3 December 2017 in the Founders Room at Brighton Dome.
 Below are links to the minutes of the AGM and a set of the full examined accounts for the Society for the financial year ended 31 March 2017, including the Trustees’ Report.

-The agenda of the 78th Annual General Meeting, which will take place on Sunday 2 December 2018, was sent out to Friends of the Phil in the September 2018 newsletter, and appears below along with a set of the full examined accounts for the Society for the financial year ended 31 March 2018, including the Trustees’ Report.
+The 78th Annual General Meeting took place on Sunday 2 December 2018.
+The agenda appears below along with a set of the full examined accounts for the Society for the financial year ended 31 March 2018, including the Trustees’ Report.